raulvazquez7/Predict-Volume/README.md

 # Predicting Profitability - Project Description

-### Project Goal: The client has concerns about ongoing product sales of 4 specific product types in one of its stores (PCs, Laptops, Netbooks & Smartphones).
-So, we are required to analyze historical sales data and perform a sales prediction analysis to understand how these specific product types might impact sales across the enterprise.
+### Project Goal: The sales department has designed 17 new products to bring to market, but of those 17 only wants to launch the 5 most profitable.
+Therefore, the objective of this task is to predict the profitability of these new products in addition to analyzing our current portfolio to avoid possible cannibalisms.

 ### Data characteristics: we have been provided with historical sales data, that should be analysed to see the concerning product types behavior in the last months; and a data set with potential new products that might be added to the clients portfolio, where the sales volume should be predicted and related to their product category.